-Prairieville man gets 30 years for raping two children, must be surgically castrated
+Prairieville man to be castrated, serve 30 years in prison after pleading guilty to raping children

 Latest Weather Blog

-Prairieville man gets 30 years for raping two children, must be surgically castrated
+Prairieville man to be castrated, serve 30 years in prison after pleading guilty to raping children

-PRAIRIEVILLE — A Prairieville man pleaded guilty last week to six charges connected to the sexual assault of two girls, stemming from a 2021 investigation by the Gonzales Police Department.
+PRAIRIEVILLE — A Prairieville man will be surgically castrated and serve 30 years in prison after pleading guilty to raping two girls and producing child pornography involving children less than 13, District Attorney Ricky Babin said Tuesday.

-Douglas Decuir, 44, pleaded guilty to two counts each of second degree rape, indecent behavior with a juvenile and pornography involving juveniles with a victim less than 13 years of age.
+Douglas Decuir, 44, entered the guilty plea to two counts of second-degree rape, two counts of indecent behavior with a juvenile and two counts of pornography involving juveniles with a victim less than 13 years of age.

-The case goes back to Sept.
-15, 2021, when Gonzales Police Department officers responded to a residence after receiving a report of a possible sexual assault.
-According to police, an individual at the scene told officers that two girls had disclosed being sexually assaulted.
+The case stems from a September 2021 investigation that came after two Galvez Middle School students disclosed to police they had been sexually assaulted.

-Detectives launched an investigation and both girls gave detailed accounts of the assaults to forensic interviewers.
-Based on those interviews and other evidence recovered, a warrant was issued for Decuir, who was then arrested and booked into the Ascension Parish Jail.
+WBRZ previously reported that the girls involved in the case were, at the time, 11 and 14 years old, and that Decuir had been accused of exchanging lewd pictures and text messages about the two students with a Galvez Middle employee.

-Decuir was also involved in the case of Heather French, an Ascension Parish middle school employee who pleaded guilty to sharing photos of students with him.
+Both girls gave detailed accounts of the assaults to forensic interviewers.
+Based on those interviews and other evidence, a warrant was issued for Decuir and he was booked into the Ascension Parish Jail.

-Under a plea agreement with prosecutors, Decuir was sentenced to 30 years with the Louisiana Department of Corrections with credit for time served.
+As part of the plea agreement with prosecutors, Decuir was sentenced to 30 years with the Louisiana Department of Corrections with credit for time served.
+He must also undergo surgical castration administered by a licensed physician through the Department of Public Safety and Corrections.

 Trending News